 Expected Outcomes of Aim 3.
 Neighborly Network Inference will both infer edges and suggest experimental strategies.
 The two goals work nicely together because inference is needed to calculate the payoff of an experiment.

+AIM 4: GENERATION OF A PHYLOGENIC GENE INTERACTION FRAMEWORK

+DENNIS- BEFORE I TRY TO WRITE THIS, DO YOU WANT TO DO A DRAFT?

 TIMELINE: